By Long S. Le and Shawn Vecellio

 January 2019: Apple’s Problems in China Grow

-Once the number 3 player in China, Apple’s iPhone is now the number 5 smartphone brand by market share in 2018 — behind local rivals Xiaomi, Oppo, Vivo, and Huawei.
+Once the number 1 player in China, Apple’s iPhone is now the number 5 smartphone brand by market share in 2018 — behind local rivals Xiaomi, Oppo, Vivo, and Huawei — and may not regain its dominance again.
 The iPhone’s sales in China has fallen in the last three years and plunged by 20% last quarter.
 Apple is being confronted by the above domestic rivals, who have flooded the market with both lower-priced and high-end smartphones, and whose product innovations are tailored for the Chinese market.
 Currently, China accounts for nearly a fifth of Apple’s revenues, but Apple’s strategy of convincing customers to pay more for its phones is becoming more difficult, especially when the peculiarity and specificity of Chinese smartphones are hitting a peak.

 SMARTPHONE MARKET SHARE IN CHINA BY VENDOR